Everything You Need to Know About How to Store Wool Sweaters

 Not to be confused with garment bags, these storage bags are often rectangular in shape, zippered, and made with a breathable fabric.

-Hayden Hill square garment bags are made of breathable, organic cotton, have large zippers to prevent clothes from snagging, and are available in two sizes.
+Hayden Hill square clothes storage bags are made of breathable, organic cotton, have large zippers to prevent clothes from snagging, and are available in two sizes.

 Boxes and Bins